OpenNews/opennews-website/what/community/scholarships/index.md

 ### When applications are open

-We don't have an application open at this time, but we plan to offer more scholarships this September for events taking place toward the end of the year.
-If you'd like to get notifications about key dates in our scholarship program, [Twitter](https://twitter.com/opennews) and [our newsletter](http://eepurl.com/czSVTL) are great ways to stay up-to-date!
+[Applications are open **right now** through 11:59pm Eastern on Friday, Sept.
+13](https://docs.google.com/forms/d/e/1FAIpQLScdPhFTZCxlKgcKHyh4zhiwMRzkbNStAxwkhWG--s_sm2j6FA/viewform), prioritizing events taking place through the end of 2019 All applicants will hear back from us by Friday, Sept.
+20.

-Our rounds of scholarships this year:
+Other rounds of scholarships this year:

 * Our first application closed January 18, and we notified applicants on January 25.
-* Our second application closed April 5, and we'll notify applicants by April 12.
+* Our second application closed April 5, and we notified applicants on April 12.

-* Our final application for 2019 will be open Sept.
-3-13, and we'll notify applicants by Sept.
-20.
+If you'd like to get notifications about key dates in our scholarship program, [Twitter](https://twitter.com/opennews) and [our newsletter](http://eepurl.com/czSVTL) are great ways to stay up-to-date!

 ### What our scholarships offer